 Certainly there are costs that increase over time, such as utilities for common areas and those paid for all residences, as well as cost-of-living adjustments for staff in order to make sure that we maintain the best staff available in the area.
 As a result, dues are expected to increase slightly over time, but owners are provided an opportunity to review and comment on the budget for each year in the fall.
 It is reasonable to expect at least an adjustment equal to inflation in a given year.

 How can I get acquainted with the HOA once I have closed?

 The Residential HOA has a new-resident orientation where you will be provided with a new-resident handbook, which explains much of the above and much more.
 There will also be a copy of the rules and regulations included.
 We will also provide you with a moving guide that will help you with these details of moving, utility connection, and more.

 What is the Marin Metropolitan District?

 The Marin Metropolitan District is a special-improvement district that was formed in November 2007 to provide certain improvements for the adjacent development site, and The Landmark Towers were included in this district.
 This District originally had the ability to assess a mill levy on the property for both debt service and operations.
 Mill levies are assessments that affect the amount of property taxes paid on a property.
-Please see your Purchase and Sale Agreement for more disclosures about this District.
+Please ask your broker for the latest updates related to the Purchase and Sale Agreement.

 I heard that there is a lawsuit out there regarding this District.
 What is that about?